Card Collection

 The encrypted card values can be accessed from the card.values object or by subscribing to the change event with the card.on method.

-Inside of your submit handler, you can access the encrypted card data and pass it to your backend.
+Inside your submit handler, you can access the encrypted card data and pass it to your backend.

-Processing encrypted card data
+Forwarding encrypted card data

 Create a Relay

-To create a Relay for your PutsReq endpoint, navigate to the Relays tab in the Evervault Dashboard, click Create Relay, and add the PutsReq endpoint to the destination field.
+To create a relay for your PutsReq endpoint, navigate to the Relays tab in the Evervault Dashboard, click Create Relay, and add the PutsReq endpoint to the destination field.

-Configure the Relay
+Configure the relay

 In the Dashboard, click the Add Route button to configure a new route.
-We want to decrypt any data being sent to this endpoint, so we can enter /** in the path field to match all requests sent to the Relay.
+We want to decrypt any data being sent to this endpoint, so we can enter /** in the path field to match all requests sent to the relay.

 You can learn more about field selection in the Relay documentation.